braydennoh/CutoffChaos/README.md

    ```

 3. **Run Notebooks**
-   Open `figure1.ipynb` and `figure2.ipynb` in Jupyter or Colab and run cells sequentially.
+   Open `figure1.ipynb`, `figure2.ipynb`, and `figure3.ipynb` in Jupyter or Colab and run cells sequentially.

    * `figure1.ipynb` generates diverging channel ensembles.
-   * `figure2.ipynb` calculates and plots the Lyapunov exponent.
+   * `figure2.ipynb` calculates and plots the Lyapunov exponent with varying perturbation magnitude.
+   * `figure3.ipynb` calculates and plots the Lyapunov exponent with varying grid size.

 ## Reference